 There is one more point you must consider.
 There may be names and trademarks that are being used by other food trucks or restaurants that have not secured federal trademark registrations.
 These food service competitors have acquired common law rights through their use of the name, which is defined by limited geographic regions of use.

-As you can see, making an educated decision for the name of a new mobile food business is not an easy task.
-It can be filled with complicated details and analysis.
-We suggest that unless you are an attorney yourself, the best way to fully understand the implications of trademarking your mobile food truck name and choosing an appropriate food truck name is to consult with an attorney who has a firm grasp of US trademark law.
+As you can see, making an educated decision for the name of a new mobile food business is not easy.
+Don’t get confused by the complicated details and analysis.
+We suggest, that unless you are an attorney yourself, the best way to fully understand the implications of trademarking your mobile food truck name and choosing an appropriate food truck name is to consult with an attorney who has a firm grasp of US trademark law.

 We hope this article has shed some light on US trademark law.
 Use it as a starter guide and have an attorney determine if it applies to trademarking your mobile food truck name.
 Share your thoughts on this topic on social media.
 Facebook | Twitter

 Disclaimer: This article is intended to be a general resource only.
 It is not intended to be nor does it constitute legal advice.